YWCA, Independent -

 who came from rural areas to attend high school.
 The Y quickly

 outgrew this temporary space.
 On Aug 10, just a few months later,

 the Y moved to the large house at 220

-Second Empire style house off courthouse square.
-At the time
+5th Avenue, a large Second Empire-style house off courthouse square.

 it was owned by the widow of dentist Frank Norris.
 Mrs. Norris

 operated it as a boarding house.
 It was partially furnished